-Simulated Visit Training will be held at The Westin Baltimore Washington Airport hotel.
-All training participants will stay at the hotel.
-ABET will book hotel reservations on your behalf.
+ABET will book hotel reservations on your behalf at Hotel Indigo, 24 West Franklin Street, Baltimore MD, 21202.
+The hotel is located approximately one block from ABET Headquarters (easy walk).
 The cost of your hotel room will be billed directly to ABET.
 You will be asked to check in with a credit card to cover any incidentals.